nostr-wine/filter-relay/README.md

 ## New Global Views

-As of April 4, 2023 we now support a new parameter ?global=all (if missing it defaults to follows+follows) at the end of your relay URL.
+As of April 4, 2023 we now support a new parameter global=all (if missing it defaults to follows+follows) at the end of your relay URL.
 This will remove the follows+follows filter from your global view and show you all of the events we have aggregated using only a very basic spam filter.
 This view is considered experimental and without any guarantees at this time.
+Example: wss://filter.nostr.wine/YOUR_NPUB_HERE?broadcast=true&global=all

 ## NIP-42 and NIP-50